iem-projects/pd-acre/docu/acre_intro.rst

 ------------------------

 The library is divided in modules.
-Each of these modules should have own test patches and no dependencies on others, except the some base modules.
+Each of these modules should have own test patches and no dependencies on others, except the base modules acre and ds.
 This modules are included in the projects declaring the path to this library.
-Since shared within others projects all changes has to have upwards compatibility in mind.
+Since shared within others projects all changes has to be done with upwards compatibility in mind.
-Library objects which are abstractions as files with the extension .pd can be  "overwritten" with abstractions in an "overwrite path" declared before the acre module path.
+Library objects, which are abstractions files with the extension .pd, can be  "overwritten" with abstractions in an "overwrite path" declared before the acre module path.
 This can also be used for extending functionality within the ACRE library

 eg.:
  `declare -path local_acre:acre` for local overwrite of objects